 The 111 service, which brings together NHS Direct Wales and GP out-of-hours services, is currently being rolled out across Wales following a successful pilot in what was then the Abertawe Bro Morgannwg University Health Board area.

-Since that time, the 111 service, which is available either online or free from all telephones, whether landline or mobile, has been deployed in the Hywel Dda, Powys and Aneurin Bevan Health Board areas, as well as Bridgend, now part of the Cwm Taf Morgannwg University Health Board.
+Since that time, the 111 service, which is available either online or free from all telephones, whether landline or mobile, has been deployed in the following health board areas: Aneurin Bevan, Betsi Cadwaladr, Cwm Taf Morgannwg, Hywel Dda, Powys and Swansea Bay.

 Sometimes it’s difficult to know which service to contact and when, so introducing this memorable three-digit number will make it easier not just to access health information and advice if you are ill and unsure what to do, but to also access urgent care once your GP surgery has closed.

 The service is available 24 hours a day, seven days a week, providing health information, advice and access to urgent out-of-hours primary care.